michelzanini/android-logger/README.md

 View the project's web site [here](http://michelzanini.github.io/android-logger).

-It is hard to work with log levels when using android.util.Log class.
+It is hard to work with log levels when using <b>android.util.Log</b> class.
 The methods are short and not very readable, like Log.d, Log.e, etc...
 There aren`t many options to format the log.
 Also, there are a few bugs, like logging a null String will crash the app.

-This project is a simple wrapper above the android.util.Log class.
+This project is a simple wrapper above the <b>android.util.Log</b> class.
 It is similar to Apache Commons Logging, as many may be used to.
 The log levels available are: verbose, debug, info, warn and error.

-This an example of how to obtain a Logger instance:
+This is an example of how to obtain a Logger instance:

 ```java
 //using a String as Log Tag